 Old Fashioned Sage Cornbread Dressing is a true Southern tradition to serve during Thanksgiving dinner or Christmas dinner.
-My momma used to make this same recipe and now I am sharing it as well.
+My momma used to make this family recipe for the holiday season and now I am sharing it as well.

 I did it — I finally did it.
 I mastered Southern cornbread dressing!
 I'm so excited!
-I have been so scared of making cornbread dressing for the simple fact that everyone says it is so temperamental and hard to make.
+I have been so scared of making homemade cornbread dressing for the simple fact that everyone says it is temperamental and hard to make.
 Some people call this cornbread stuffing, but in my neck of the woods, we call it dressing.

 How to Make Old Fashioned Sage Dressing

-To make this recipe, you have to start with a good base and that means you need to make a batch of my Classic Skillet Cornbread.
+To make this recipe, you have to start with a good base and that means you need to make a batch of my Classic Skillet Cornbread recipe.
 It's light and fluffy and can be made ahead of time so that on Thanksgiving, you are not having to cook as much!

 There are two key factors that make Southern cornbread dressing so darn good.

-Seasoning: If you don't use enough seasoning your dressing will taste B-L-A-N-D so make sure you add enough!
-My recipe has the perfect amount of seasoning so your dressing will turn out SO very yummy and delicious!
+Seasoning: If you don't use enough seasoning the dressing will taste bland, so make sure you add enough.
+This recipe has the perfect amount of sage and poultry seasoning so the dressing will have tons of great flavor!

 Can You Freeze Old Fashioned Sage Dressing?

-The cool thing about this recipe is that it can be frozen once baked.
-I love to cut mine into squares once it has cooled off and place in a zip lock bag in the freezer until ready to use.
+The cool thing about this recipe is that it can be frozen in a casserole dish once baked.
+I love to cut mine into squares once it has cooled off and place it in a zip-lock bag in the freezer until ready to use.
 Once Thanksgiving day arrives, I take it out of the freezer and let it thaw.
 Then, I put all the pieces back into the pan and allow it to re-heat in the oven.

 What Recipes Go Great With Cornbread Dressing?

-Of course, if you are serving this on Thanksgiving, turkey is definitely going to be on the menu, but there are a ton of other recipes that this goes great with!
+Of course, if you are serving this on your Thanksgiving table, turkey is definitely going to be on the menu, but there are a ton of other recipes that this goes great with!
 This dressing serves well hot right out of the oven or even at room temperature.

 These are just two options you could go with, but if you're skipping the ham and turkey and making a prime rib or something like that, you can also make a pan of this to go with your main entree as well.